yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

    ├──1_quantity2.dt
    └──2_quantity3.dt
 ```
+There is a function `mkbatch` which create a valid batch directory programatically.

 Config files have the following general forms
 ```
-[property1]
+[header1]
 value

-[property2]
+[header2]
 value1
 value2
 value3
-.
-.
-.
+⋮
 ```
-The property `delim` determines the default delimiter for `table.txt` in this directory and subdirectories.
+The header `delim` determines the default delimiter for `table.txt` in this directory and subdirectories.

 `data.at` and `calibration` is not necessary for initializing a batch.
 The former can be added to the batch directly in julia, and the latter will be generated after calibration.

 ### *.dt
 All `*.dt` files will be read as `ColumnDataTable` or `RowDataTable`.
 They contain `config.txt` and `table.txt`.

-Config file for `ColumnDataTable` needs the following properties.
+Config file for `ColumnDataTable` needs the following headers.
 ```
 [Type]
 C